tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Enchanted for battle in the Underworld, stonepiercing projectiles pass through solid stone – but not other barriers – as though it was empty air.
 Stone cover offers no protection against this ammunition.
 You can even fire through walls, if you have some other way of discerning your foe’s position than sight (or, more likely, you’ve got so many dwarves with stone- piercing bolts that you can pepper every inch of the cave wall and be sure of hitting a goblin.)

 >_Note:_ We’re not sure how far stone-piercing bolts actually… go.
 For if all the earth and stone’s no more than empty air to ‘em, then there’s a fair to middling chance they just keep falling forever all the way down through the Underworld, until they hit someone or fall out the bottom of the world.
 Grunbolt, dwarven adventurer.

 ---

+#### Swift Shot

+Once per battle, if you’ve got elven grace, and you get an extra standard action, and you use that standard action to make a ranged attack with this ammo, then the size of the die rolled to determine whether or not your elven grace triggers doesn’t increase.
+If you’re not playing a wood elf archer, your eyes probably glazed over two clauses back.

+---